-The fact that the Company currently derives a significant portion of its revenue from a single product, AGGRASTAT®, exposes the Company to the risks inherent in the establishment and maintenance of a developing business enterprise, such as those related to product acceptance, competition and viable operations management, and the long-term profitability of the Company remains uncertain.
+The fact that the Company currently derives a significant portion of its revenue from a single product, AGGRASTAT [®], exposes the Company to the risks inherent in the establishment and maintenance of a developing business enterprise, such as those related to product acceptance, competition and viable operations management, and the long-term profitability of the Company remains uncertain.

-As at December 31, 2023, the Company had AGGRASTAT [®], and ZYPITAMAG [®] available for sale commercially in addition to the Marley Drug pharmaceutical business.
-However, AGGRASTAT [®] still accounted for approximately 45% of the Company's revenue.
+As at December 31, 2024, the Company had AGGRASTAT [®], and ZYPITAMAG [®] available for sale commercially in addition to the Marley Drug pharmaceutical business.
+However, AGGRASTAT [®] still accounted for approximately 28% of the Company's revenue.
 Accordingly, its business operations are subject to all of the risks inherent in the establishment and maintenance of a developing business enterprise, such as those related to product acceptance, competition and viable operations management.

 The long-term profitability of the Company's operations is uncertain, and any profitability may not be sustained.
-The Company's long-term profitability will depend in significant part on its ability to maintain or expand sales of ACCRASTAT $^{\circledR}$, increase sales of ZYPITAMAG $^{\circledR}$ and maintain and increase pharmaceutical sales through the Marley Drug business, as well as to acquire and/or develop other commercially viable drug products.
+The Company's long-term profitability will depend in significant part on its ability to maintain or expand sales of ACCRASTAT [®], increase sales of ZYPITAMAG [®] and maintain and increase pharmaceutical sales through the Marley Drug business, as well as to develop and/or acquire other commercially viable drug products and/or businesses.
 This in turn depends on numerous factors which remain uncertain, including the following:

-- (a) the success of the Company's research and development activities; - (b) obtaining regulatory approvals to market any of its development products; - (c) the ability to contract for the manufacture of the Company's products according to schedule and within budget, given the Company's limited experience and lack of internal capabilities for manufacturing; - (d) the ability to develop, implement and maintain appropriate systems and structures to market and operate within applicable regulatory, industry and legal guidelines; - (e) the ability to identify, negotiate and complete business development transactions (e.g. the sale, purchase, or license of pharmaceutical products or services) with third parties; - (f) the ability to maintain current or higher pricing and margins for the Company's products; - (g) the ability to successfully prosecute and defend its patents and other intellectual property; and - (h) the ability to successfully market the Company's products, including AGGRASTAT® and ZYPITAMAG® given the Company's limited resources. - (i) The ability to successfully market pharmaceutical products through the Marley Drug business.
+- (a) the success of the Company's research and development activities; - (b) obtaining regulatory approvals to market any of its development products; - (c) the ability to contract for the manufacture of the Company's products according to schedule and within budget, given the Company's limited experience and lack of internal capabilities for manufacturing; - (d) the ability to develop, implement and maintain appropriate systems and structures to market and operate within applicable regulatory, industry and legal guidelines; - (e) the ability to identify, negotiate and complete business development transactions (e.g. the sale, purchase, or license of pharmaceutical products or services) with third parties; - (f) the ability to maintain current or higher pricing and margins for the Company's products; - (g) the ability to successfully prosecute and defend its patents and other intellectual property; and - (h) the ability to successfully market the Company's products, including AGGRASTAT® and ZYPITAMAG® given the Company's limited resources. - (i) The ability to successfully market pharmaceutical products through the Marley Drug business. - (j) The ability to acquire and operate additional businesses with limited resources